milestonesvn/Locomotive/README.md

 ## Compatibility
-**Locomotive** uses Metal Framework for GPU computations, therefore it only compatible with the following devices:
+**Locomotive** uses Metal Framework for GPU computations, therefore it is only compatible with the following devices:

 **iPhone Devices**